 - Call an ambulance when a child bumped their head (very softly) and became unconscious with concussion

-- Call ‘000’ and request for Fire, Ambulance and Police after a head on collision outside my workplace resulting in injuries, spilled petrol and a very dangerous road situation.
+- Call ‘000’ and request for Fire, Ambulance and Police after a head on collision outside my workplace resulting in injuries, spilled petrol and a very dangerous road situation (Road Safety education for children is SO important)

 - Coach my ex over the phone on how to administer an Epipen to my screaming child